 Nico Rosberg took pole in 2016, Lewis Hamilton in 2017, Sebastian Vettel was Saturday’s fastest driver in 2018, Valtteri Bottas was on pole in 2019 and Charles Leclerc became the fifth different polesitter in as many races at the venue in 2021.

-Two teams are tied for most poles in Baku
+Ferrari have the most poles in Baku

 There have been only two occasions on which a team has locked-out the front row at the Azerbaijan Grand Prix.
 Mercedes did so in 2017 and 2019.